yca321/Tetris/README.md

 The only thing you need is to download the project and open the .html file by any browser that supports WebGL.

+Press S to start, press UpArrow to change the shape of piece.
+Press q to quit, Press r to restart.

 Known issues:

 1. The game is laggy when there are too many objects on the screen/ you press the keyboard too fast.
 If you press the keyboard too fast, some functions may not work properly.